MultiChain/multichain-explorer/README.md

     cd multichain-explorer
     sudo python setup.py install

-The explorer needs to connect to a local MultiChain node.
-Before configuring the explorer, let's make sure you have a MultiChain blockchain up and running.
+The explorer needs to connect to a local MultiChain node using the JSON-RPC API, and it also reads the blockchain's contents from disk.
+So before configuring the explorer, make sure you have a MultiChain blockchain up and running.

-Create and launch a MultiChain Blockchain
+Create and launch a MultiChain blockchain
 -----------------------------------------

 If you do not yet have a chain you want to explore, [Download MultiChain](http://www.multichain.com/download-install/) to install MultiChain and create a chain named ````chain1```` as follows: